Why Overdue Items Safety Chart Is Important

 Aviation safety managers need to be able to ensure that overdue safety items don’t fall too far behind.
 Overdue items should be the first priority.
 In larger organizations managing this task can be difficult due to the high volume of required responsibilities.

 - Issues that are not closed AND past their target closure dates; and

 - Sorts them based on how overdue they are.

-When safety mangers use this chart, they will easily be able to catch issues and corrective actions that are falling behind in the task-pipeline and prioritize some safety items as requiring immediate attention.
+When safety managers use this chart, they will easily be able to catch issues and corrective actions that are falling behind in the task pipeline and prioritize some safety items as require immediate attention.
 A chart like this is especially useful before inspections and safety audits by helping management have no overdue items by the time of the audit.

 What This Chart Reveals about Aviation SMS Programs

 The primary meaning you can extract from this aviation safety chart is threefold:

 - Whether or not your aviation SMS management’s workflows are working;

 - How well aviation safety management is prioritizing safety items by the deadline; and

 - How responsive safety management is.